Empowering Developers of Color to Lead Revitalization Efforts

-Program participants engage in formal real estate development training, workshops with local development experts and city leaders, and discussions around challenges and opportunities for minority developers in metropolitan regions.
+Program participants engage in formal real estate development training, workshops with local development experts and city leaders, and discussions around challenges and opportunities for developers of color in metropolitan regions.

 Participants receive one-on-one support from both a developer mentor and a finance mentor.
 These local experts provide project-specific guidance to further participants’ real estate development efforts.

 Capital Impact will work with program participants to connect them to project financing options, leveraging the tools they’ve gained to strengthen their financing applications.

 Equitable Development Program participants represent a diverse group of individuals with a range of backgrounds and experience.
 We invite you to learn more about them by downloading the